 Sustainable health care requires a plan.
 Mercy Ships Capacity Building programs identify local needs and work closely with the local governments to establish initiatives that make a lasting difference.

 When Mercy Ships arrives in port, screenings are organized throughout the country.
 Patients near the port can easily travel to the ship.
 For others, reaching the ship is harder.
-To reduce the need for multiple trips, Mercy Ships establishes a Hospital Out-Patient Extension (HOPE) Center to provide housing for patients and caregivers near the ship.
-After surgery, the HOPE Center offers a safe, clean environment that promotes effective recovery while maintaining easy access to the ship for follow-up care.
+To reduce the need for multiple trips, Mercy Ships establishes a Hospital Out-Patient Extension (HOPE) Centre to provide housing for patients and caregivers near the ship.
+After surgery, the HOPE Centre offers a safe, clean environment that promotes effective recovery while maintaining easy access to the ship for follow-up care.

 - To renovate an existing health-care facility.